 I. Archives Research Report.
-The Church's Contemporary Response to Racism: A History of Anti-Racism Training in the The Episcopal Church
+The Church's Contemporary Response to Racism: A History of Anti-Racism Training in The Episcopal Church

 II.
 The Episcopal Church's Response to the Call for Repentance and Study